publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch41/schIV/m__us_usc_t50_s2453.md

         (2) A statement of proposed budget authority, estimated expenditures, and proposed appropriations necessary to support each program element specified pursuant to paragraph (1).

-        (3) A detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal year period will help ensure that the nuclear weapons stockpile is safe and reliable, as determined in accordance with the criteria established under [section 2522(a) of this title][/us/usc/t50/s2522/a].
+        (3) A detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal-year period will help ensure that the nuclear weapons stockpile is safe and reliable, as determined in accordance with the criteria established under [section 2522(a) of this title][/us/usc/t50/s2522/a].

-        (4) A description of the anticipated workload requirements for each Administration site during that five-fiscal year period.
+        (4) A description of the anticipated workload requirements for each Administration site during that five-fiscal-year period.

-        (5) A statement of proposed budget authority, estimated expenditures, and proposed appropriations necessary to support the programs required to implement the plan to transform the nuclear security enterprise under [section 2534 of this title][/us/usc/t50/s2534], together with a detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal-year period will help ensure that those programs are implemented.
-The statement shall assume year-to-year funding profiles that account for increases only for projected inflation.

-        (6)
+        (5)

-         A plan, developed in consultation with the Director of the Office of Health, Safety, and Security of the Department of Energy, for the research and development, deployment, and lifecycle sustainment of the technologies employed within the nuclear security enterprise to address physical and cyber security threats during the applicable five-fiscal year period, together with—
+         A plan, developed in consultation with the Director of the Office of Health, Safety, and Security of the Department of Energy, for the research and development, deployment, and lifecycle sustainment of the technologies employed within the nuclear security enterprise to address physical and cyber security threats during the applicable five-fiscal-year period, together with—

             (A) for each site in the nuclear security enterprise, a description of the technologies deployed to address the physical and cyber security threats posed to that site;

-            (B) for each site and for the nuclear security enterprise, the methods used by the National Nuclear Security Administration to establish priorities among investments in physical and cyber security technologies; and
+            (B) for each site and for the nuclear security enterprise, the methods used by the Administration to establish priorities among investments in physical and cyber security technologies; and

-            (C) a detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal year period will help carry out that plan.
+            (C) a detailed description of how the funds identified for each program element specified pursuant to paragraph (1) in the budget for the Administration for each fiscal year during that five-fiscal-year period will help carry out that plan.

     (c) __Consistency in budgeting__